-- Media coverage of the outbreak continues to be high in Thailand, including news of the outbreak from China and other countries. - WHO Thailand continues to receive media queries about the outbreak, and has revamped its website to better present relevant content on a regular basis to the public and other constituencies.
-Media queries can be directed to sethawebmaster@who.int or kanpirom@who.int - WHO Thailand's Twitter and Facebook accounts post useful information on hygiene and protection, such as when and how to use masks, as well as relevant WHO technical guidelines and other content related to the novel coronavirus situation in Thailand and globally.
+- Media coverage of the outbreak continues to be high in Thailand, including news of the outbreak from China and other countries. - WHO Thailand continues to receive media queries about the outbreak, and has revamped its website to provide relevant content on a regular basis to the public and other constituencies.
+Media queries can be directed to sethawebmaster@who.int or kanpirom@who.int total and new cases in last 24 hours